 The government of The Bahamas welcomes foreign investors, although if you plan to operate a business in the country, you should be aware that authorities restrict the operation of certain types of business to Bahamian citizens only.

 In this article, I will focus on Bahamas offshore company formation, which you are free to do without ever setting foot in the country.
+These are a lesser known alternative to BVI business companies.

 There are numerous benefits to Bahamas company registration: